robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 Intense religious experiences usually occur in isolation. (pg.
 173)

-Pahnke (1966) induced religious experience by means of drugs and the effects on postive outlook were still there 6 months afterwards, described as "joy, blessedness and peace".
+Pahnke (1966) induced religious experience by means of drugs and the effects on positive outlook were still there 6 months afterwards, described as "joy, blessedness and peace".

 Prayer produces enhanced happiness and existential well-being.
 Poloma and Pendleton (1991) found that this was greatest when religious experiences occurred during prayer, and these were brought on by meditative prayer. (pg.
 173)

 In Jerusalem a number of visitors become emotionally disturbed simply by the strong religious presence of holy places and religious symbolism, and end up in the hospital ward kept for those with "Jerusalem syndrome." (pg.
 175)

-Intrinsic religiousity may reduce the fear of death.
+Intrinsic religiosity may reduce the fear of death.
 (Osarchuk and Tate, 1973). (pg.
 175)

 # National differences in happiness